Dori Sakurada

-Biography

 Career

-Dori Sakurada was born in December 7, 1991 in Tokyo, Japan.
-At age 11, while walking home with his Mother, he was scouted and soon joined his current company, Amuse.
+Sakurada was born in December 7, 1991 in Tokyo, Japan.
+At age 11, while walking home with his mother, he was scouted and soon joined his current company, Amuse.
 He took singing, dancing and acting lessons while attending middle and high school.
 In 2005, he was chosen to play the lead protagonist Ryoma Echizen in a musical adapted from the popular anime The Prince of Tennis, Tenimyu.
-The desicion generated a buzz, as at the age of 14, he was the youngest member to be cast.
+The decision generated a buzz, as at the age of 14, he was the youngest member to be cast.
 In the same year, he made his acting debut when he appeared in one episode of the TV drama, Ruri's Island.
 After his two year run as Ryoma Echizen, he got his big break in 2008 when he starred as Kotaro Nogami in Saraba Kamen Rider Den-O: Final Countdown, the third film adaptation of the popular Kamen Rider Series.
 The film was a success, ranking second on its opening week and earning a total of ¥720 million in the Japanese box office.

 In 2013, went on hiatus to study in London, England.
 In a 2019 interview, he revealed that the decision came from the want to explore other career options, as he was slowly losing the passion and motivation, the path of acting not being his choice in the first place.
 However, he returned to Japan in just 6 months.
 He admitted his time away immediately changed his attitude towards work, renewed his hunger to succeed in the entertainment industry and that this time, it was his choice to be an actor.
 Since then, he has appeared in films such as Orange (2015) and Let Me Eat Your Panceas (2017), and in TV shows such as Scum's Wish (2017), Coffee & Vanilla (2019) and Alice in Borderland (2020).

-Apart from acting, he writes and produces his own music, releasing his first EP, Sakura da Festa BEST, in 2019.
+Apart from acting, he writes and produces his own music, releasing his first EP, Sakura da Festa Best, in 2019.
 He performs live in his yearly fan event, Sakura da Festa, the first one held in 2016.

 In 2020, he established his official fanclub, the Sakura da Space Society.

 In 2022, he completed his first Zepp tour.
 Named Dori Sakurada ZEPP TOUR 2022: Anniversary to the next level, he performed in Tokyo, Osaka, Nagoya and Yokohama.